 Investing in private mortgages allows you to receive a steady stream of income while diversifying away from stocks and bonds.
 Becoming a private mortgage lender doesn’t mean that you need to be a corporation or business.
 As a private investor, you can invest individually in mortgages or invest in a pooled fund with other private investors.
 Private mortgages may allow you to receive a higher rate of return than other investment options, however private lending can come with higher risks.

 Mortgage Investment Corporations pool funds from a large number of private investors to lend out as private mortgages.
 Similar to purchasing regular stocks, a person looking to invest in private mortgages can simply purchase shares of a MIC.
 Some MICs that are publicly traded on the Toronto Stock Exchange (TSX) include Atrium Mortgage Investment Corporation, MCAN Mortgage Corp, and Timbercreek Financial.
+You can buy stocks using a stock trading platform or brokerage.

 A corporation can only be defined as a mortgage investment corporation if its operations is to invest funds in property, not to manage or develop property.
 This means that a MIC cannot be property manager or a real estate developer.
 MICs must also have 20 or more shareholders.
 No individual shareholder can hold more than 25% of the MIC’s issued shares.